nimanzik/pyrocko/doc/source/library/reference/squirrel/index.rst

 interface bridging to various Pyrocko modules outside of the Squirrel framework is available in :py:mod:`~pyrocko.squirrel.io`.
 Memory cache management is implemented in :py:mod:`~pyrocko.squirrel.cache`.
-Compatibility with Pyrocko's older the older waveform archive access module is implemented in :py:mod:`~pyrocko.squirrel.pile`.
+Compatibility with Pyrocko's older waveform archive access module is implemented in :py:mod:`~pyrocko.squirrel.pile`.

 **Submodules**